Northrop YF-23: Production F-23

 The proposed production F-23 configuration (DP231 for the F119 engine and DP232 for the F120 engine) for full-scale development, or Engineering & Manufacturing Development (EMD), represented the final refinement of the HSF concept and would have differed from the YF-23 prototypes in several ways.
 Rather than a single weapons bay, the EMD design would have had two tandem bays in the lengthened forward fuselage, with the forward bay designed for short range AIM-9 Sidewinder missiles and the aft bay for AIM-120 missiles and bombs.
 An M61 rotary cannon would be installed on the left side of the forward fuselage.
 The F-23's overall length and height were slightly increased to 70 ft 5 in and 14 ft 8 in respectively; wingspan remained about the same at 43 ft 7 in with the same wing area of 950 sqft.
 (Note: 70 ft 5 in was the length of DP231, while DP232 was 5 in longer at 70 ft 10 in due to the slightly larger F120 engines, with a small additional notch (less ideal) in the fuselage and empennage trailing edge pattern; wingspan and height remained the same as DP231.)
 Fuselage volume was expanded for avionics and more fuel, with the nose and radome enlarged to accept sensors and mission systems, including the active electronically scanned array (AESA) radar.
 (Note: The F-22 team and F-23 team both chose the same Westinghouse/Texas Instruments radar, which eventually became the AN/APG-77.)
-The forward fuselage cross section was more squared off with the forebody chines less pronounced and raised to the same waterline height as the leading edge of the wing.
+The forward fuselage cross section was more squared off with the forebody chines less pronounced and raised to the same waterline height as the wing's leading edge.
 The deletion of thrust reversers enabled the engine nacelles to have a smaller, more rounded cross-section, and the trough between them was filled in to preserve area-ruling.
 The edges of the exhaust trough's heat-abating lining in the aft deck were aligned with the planform sweep angles for stealth.
 The inlet design changed from the trapezoidal profile with suction panels to a serrated semicircular cowl with a conical compression bump acting as a fixed shock cone and the boundary layer control vents were simplified.
 The fuselage and empennage trailing edge pattern would also have fewer serrations and the engine thrust lines were toed in at 1.5° off center.
 The EMD proposal had both single-seat F-23A and two-seat F-23B variants.